-We all know that exercise is good for us but hectic days, expensive gym fees and just life in general tend to get in the way.
+We all know that exercise is good for us but hectic days, expensive gym fees and general life often get in the way.

 No matter what your level of fitness, exercising from home is the easiest, most affordable and most efficient way to stay fit.